standards-hub/test/guidelines.md

 Task forces come into play, getting into active discussions on the items assigned to the Task Force.
 It's a hive of collaborative effort, where the groundwork for the specifications is laid out and iteratively refined.

 #### Review & Approval:
 Post-discussion, items deemed technically complete are forwarded to the WG for final approval.
-This is a critical gatekeeping phase where standards are scrutinized before formal adoption.
+This is a critical gatekeeping phase where standards are scrutinized before formally integrate them into the Specification baseline.

 #### Merged or Closed:
 The process concludes with the merging of agreed-upon PRs.
 Alternatively, issues that garner consensus may be transitioned into PRs for integration.
 Some items may be closed if the WG decides no action is necessary.